 The Company's investments in equity securities and certain debt securities are classified as available-for-sale financial assets.
-Subsequent to initial recognition, they are measured at fair value and changes therein (when these can be measured reliably), other than impairment losses (see note 4.9), and foreign currency differences on available-for-sale monetary items (see note 4.4), are recognised in other comprehensive income and presented in the fair value reserve in equity.
+Subsequent to initial recognition, they are measured at fair value and changes therein (when these can be measured reliably), other than impairment losses (see note 4.9), are recognised in other comprehensive income and presented in the fair value reserve in equity.
 When an investment is de-recognised, the cumulative gain or loss in equity is transferred to profit or loss.
 When fair value cannot be measured reliably, the investment is carried at cost less impairment losses.